nicolasraus/nicolasraus.github.io/_posts/2023-07-07-ethernaut-06-delegation-writeup.md

 ![SimpleStorages deployed in RemixIDE](../assets/img/delegation_remix.png)

-Now, what is going to happen if we call `delegate(1)` which contract is going to update their variable?
+Now, what is going to happen if we call `delegate(1)`?
+Which contract is going to update their variable?
 SimpleStorage1 or SimpleStorage2?
 Let's try it:

 ![SimpleStorage delegation in RemixIDE](../assets/img/delegation_remix2.png)

+Notice that when calling delegate with a value and then get, the updated contract is SimpleStorage2!!
+Even though it's calling SimpleStorage1 to manage the variables and values!

-Note: when we call an external contract function with `call()` or `delegatecall()` our contract doesn't know the ABI that's why we need to specify the target function its function signature.
-That's why we use `abi.encodeWithSignature()`.
+*Note: when we call an external contract function with `call()` or `delegatecall()` our contract doesn't know the ABI of the target contract.
+We need to specify the target function by its function signature.
+That's why we use `abi.encodeWithSignature()`.*

 ## Solution (continued)

 So going back to the level.
+We are interacting with the `Delegation` contract which only has one function which is `fallback()`.
+This function calls `Delegate` through `delegatecall()`.
+If we inspect the `Delegate` contract, we notice that there is in fact a function that sets the `msg.sender` as the owner of the contract, that function is `pwn()`.
+And that's exactly what we need!!!

-We are interacting with the `Delegation` contract so in order to modify the `owner` it is necessary to call `pwn()` from the `Delegate` contract through `delegatecall`.
+Summarizing, in order to modify the `owner` it is necessary to call `pwn()` from the `Delegate` contract through `delegatecall`.

-First of all we notice that the only call to `Delegate` through `delegatecall` is done in the `fallback()` function from `Delegation`.
+We noticed before that the only call to `Delegate` through `delegatecall` is done in the `fallback()` function from `Delegation`.
 To execute the `fallback()` function we can call the contract through `sendTransaction()`.
 And then we have to pass the signature of `pwn()` as input.
 To get the signature of `pwn()` we can call:

 ```javascript